FLwolfy/Normal-Mapping-Practice/README.md

 ## Notes

 This is a course PROJ.
 Feel free to contribute to the project by submitting bug reports or suggesting improvements.
-Feedback and ideas are welcomed to make Tetris Terminal Game better.
+Feedback and ideas are welcomed to make it better.

 Happy gaming! 🎮